Consensys/doc.katacoda/doctools-doc-preview/step3.md

-To build the doc with the Doctools Docker image, you have to go in the doc site directory and execute the Docker Compose command.
+Build the doc with the Doctools Docker image.

+Go in the doc site directory and execute the Docker Compose command.

 ## Task